Demographics of Djibouti: Ethnic groups

 An Issa woman in nomadic attire.

 An Afar man in nomadic attire.

-The two largest ethnic groups native to Djibouti are the Somalis (61%) and the Afar (34%).
+The two largest ethnic groups native to Djibouti are the Somali (61%) and the Afar (34%).
 The Somali clan component is mainly composed of the Issa.
-The remaining 5% of Djibouti's population primarily consists of Arabs,Ethiopians and Europeans (French and Italians).
+The remaining 5% of Djibouti's population primarily consists of Arabs, Ethiopians and Europeans (French and Italians).

 In addition, as of 2021, 4,000 American troops, 1,350 French troops, 600 Japanese troops, 400 Chinese troops, and an unknown number of German troops are stationed at various bases throughout Djibouti.
 Approximately 76% of local residents are urban dwellers; the remainder are pastoralists.